neutron-org/neutron-docs/docs/neutron/dao/overrules.md

 This design allows to implement the Overrules in a way that doesn't require any significant changes in the main DAO smart contracts.
-(The only change made to the main DAO is the addition of [the query to check if subDAO is in the DAO's subDAOs list](https://github.com/neutron-org/neutron-dao/blob/376cd05df727fbf9c1730a469f94cb6f373e05db/contracts/dao/cwd-core/src/contract.rs#L333), also there is `ExecuteTimelocked` message added for Subdao Core).
+(The only change made to the main DAO is the addition of [the query to check if subDAO is in the DAO's subDAOs list](https://github.com/neutron-org/neutron-dao/blob/376cd05df727fbf9c1730a469f94cb6f373e05db/contracts/dao/cwd-core/src/contract.rs#L333), also there is [`ExecuteTimelockedMsgs`](https://github.com/neutron-org/neutron-dao/blob/f8dc6cd51eca7c1f109ffe46c27284263bef761b/contracts/subdaos/cwd-subdao-core/src/contract.rs#L109) message added for SubDao Core).

 How it works:
 1. subDAO member submits a proposal to subDAO pre-propose module, which takes the proposal message and wraps it in a